 For more details, go here:

-This premium plugin provides a range of great features right out of the box, including:
+This is a premium WordPress plugin that offers many great features right out of the box, including:

 - Display your testimonials in a widget or as sliders, slideshows, grid layout, list layout, etc. using a shortcode

-- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colors, font types and more.
+- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colours, font types and more.

 (WordPress Plugins – Testimonials)